michaaz/getting_data_coursera/README.md

 From the *test* folder the script reads the data from the *X_test.txt* and *y_test.txt* and similarly from the train folder the data in *X_train.txt* and *y_train.txt*.
 Then the train and test datasets are merged together to create one dataframe.
 Also the records of the subject used at each window are merged from the *subject_test.txt* and *subject_train.txt* files.

 ## Cleaning
-The names of the features whose values are recorded in the columns of the merged data are read from the *features.txt* file and are used as the coulmns in the data set.
+The names of the features whose values are recorded in the columns of the merged data are read from the *features.txt* file and are used as the names of the columns in the data set.
 The names of activities associated with the test labels are read from the *activity_labels.txt* file and are used instead of the levels 1-6.
-These are stoired in the column named *activity*.
+These are stored in the column named *activity*.
 The column with the subject used in each observation is called *subject*

 ## Subsetting
+For further analysis only the measurements on the mean and standard deviation for each measurement were kept.
+In particular any features based on the mean or standard deviation were removed from the data set.

+## Summarization of the data
+For the data set obtained by the steps described above, we calculated the mean of each of the selected features within each subject/activity pair.

+## Clean data set
+A new data set was created that was obtained from the original set using the transformations described in the steps above and saved in the text file *clean.txt*.